ProtoconNet/protocon-general-doc/docs/cli/seal.rst

 | **EXAMPLE**

-| Suppose that we are going to update policy for *MCC2* following below conditions.
+| Suppose that we are going to update policy for *MCC2* according to the following conditions.

 .. code-block:: none